Connect your business systems

 • Reducing the workload of your customer support

-Instead of integrating directly to 10Duke Scale APIs, you can connect your e-commerce system to 10Duke Scale using an event-driven webhook integration.
+Instead of integrating directly to 10Duke Scale APIs, you can connect your e-commerce system to 10Duke Scale using an event-driven integration.